 A. All matters set for hearing are reviewed in advance by Probate Examiners.
-If the matter is submitted properly, if all procedural requirements have been satisfied, and if the matter does not require discretionary consideration by the Probate Judge, the matter will be pre-approved, and a court appearance will be unnecessary.
+If the matter is submitted properly, if all procedural requirements have been satisfied, and if the matter does not require discretionary consideration by the assigned judicial officer, the matter may be pre-approved, and a court appearance will be optional.
+The Examiner Notes will state whether the matter has been recommended for approval.